 These straightforward but powerful conditional statements determine how an organization operates by evaluating whether or not a given input meets certain criteria.

 Rules determine what an organization can and can’t do.
 So, when a business rules management software applies rules to a data set, it provides a true or false result depending on whether the input data matches that rule.

 For example, an insurance company might have the following rule: if a new customer is under 30 years old, and has never been in a car accident, then offer a 10% discount.
 This is a simple example of rule creation.

 Your system can use any number of rules to optimize your processes.

 Use Cases of Rules Engines

-Laws, regulations, business goals, and performance requirements can all be expressed by rules.
+Laws, regulations, business goals, best practices, and performance requirements can all be expressed by rules.